 In a perfect world, preschoolers would get less Paw Patrol and more Pythagoras in their daily screen-time diet.
-Couple that with the fact that the United States is a solid 35 out of 64 on standardized test math scores (eat it, Lithuania) and you have a good reason to start boosting your preschooler’s computational skills as early as possible.
+But judging by the fact that the United States ranks 35 out of 64 on standardized test math scores (eat it, Lithuania) that’s not the case.
+Concerned parents have good reason to start boosting their preschooler’s math skills as early as possible.
 Good news: math apps can help preschoolers get excited about math and learn basic skills.
 Whether your kid needs a little extra help understanding addition or you’re just trying to add some math practice to their screen diet, these math apps can help.
-Because unlike workbooks or parental lectures, math apps can get a kid’s attention, and keep it.
+Because unlike workbooks or parental lectures, educational math apps can get a kid’s attention, and keep it.

-Monsters are already teaching your kid everything from how to enjoy cookies to how to share.
+Monsters are already teaching your toddler everything from how to enjoy cookies to how to share.
 Why not let them teach your preschooler math?
-Endless Number ‘s animated ugly dolls will introduce concepts like counting, sequences, and basic arithmetic in fun ways.
-Because the only thing more fun than riding a Ferris wheel is counting all the cars on one … is what you tell your child.
+The Endless Numbers app uses animated ugly dolls to introduce math concepts like counting, sequences, and basic arithmetic in fun ways.
+Because the only thing more fun than riding a Ferris wheel is counting all the cars on one … right?